AzeemAhsanM/Movie_recommendation_system/README.md

 # Movie Recommendation System 🎬

-A small Streamlit-based movie recommender that suggests similar movies by analyzing movie metadata (genres, keywords, tagline, cast and director) using TF–IDF and cosine similarity.
-The app takes a movie title as input and returns a ranked list of similar movies from the bundled dataset (`movies.csv`).
+A Flask-based movie recommender that suggests similar movies by analyzing movie metadata (genres, keywords, tagline, cast and director) using TF–IDF and cosine similarity.
+Enter a movie title and get a ranked list of similar movies from the bundled dataset (`movies.csv`).

 ## Key features

-- Simple web UI built with Streamlit.
+- Clean web UI built with Flask and HTML/CSS templates.
 - Content-based recommendation using TF–IDF vectors and cosine similarity.
 - Genre weighting to increase the importance of genres in recommendations.
 - Fuzzy matching for user input (uses Python's `difflib`) so small typos still work.